arthur-vilela/PP2-emotion-match/README.md

 - The base for the README.md file was taken from [Code Institute readme template](https://github.com/Code-Institute-Solutions/readme-template) on Github.

 # Acknowledgements
-- My mentor Alan Bushell for great counceling and positive reiforcement
+- My mentor Alan Bushell for great counceling and positive reinforcement
 - My wife Kyra Sendler for giving psychological insight, user testing and telling me to take breaks